Analysis: Cranley made the job of mayor more powerful. What happens when he leaves office?

 Cranley thinks the criticism is overblown; and that he is simply doing what the city charter allows a mayor to do.
 And, he says, he has produced results.

-Tuesday night, speaking to a room full of community leaders, business people and elected officials at TQL Stadium, Cranley delivered his final "State of the City" address.
+On a Tuesday night in October, speaking to a room full of community leaders, business people and elected officials at TQL Stadium, Cranley delivered his final "State of the City" address.
 Although he shared the credit with many, he made one thing very clear – his administration and his management style has paid off for Cincinnati in a big way.

 "Eight years ago, where I hoped we would be is surpassed by where we are," Cranley said.
 "We are now in a city that is growing again; we have 29,000 more jobs; fewer people living in poverty; a revitalized Downtown and Over-the-Rhine; dozens of neighborhoods showing rebirth; more minority owned businesses; a truly funded regional public transit system; a lower earnings tax; carbon emissions down and green jobs up.

 "It has not been without struggle or strife, but we have turned Cincinnati into a comeback story.
 For decades, our city was on the decline - job loss, an erosion of our middle class, and people leaving the city.
 Because of our hard work, we have written a different story for Cincinnati."

 It is unlikely that Mayor-elect Aftab Pureval is going to follow Cranley's lead when it comes to management.

 "I think we've got to be skeptical of any politician involving themselves in development deals, whether it's the mayor or City Council," Pureval said.
 "It would be my job as mayor to respect the charter and get back to the fundamentals of the charter.
 And the charter lays out very specifically what the role is for both council, the mayor and also the city manager.
 And it's my role as mayor to set a bold vision, and make sure that we're executing with excellence to achieve that vision."